djc/askama/book/src/filters.md

 ### linebreaksbr

-Converts all newlines in a piece of plain text to HTML line breaks
+Converts all newlines in a piece of plain text to HTML line breaks.

 ```
 {{ "hello\nworld\n\nfrom\naskama"|linebreaks }}